A compilation of optical starlight polarization catalogs

 \subsection{Filter index and Reference index}

-Tables \ref{tab:references} and \ref{tab:filters} are provided in machine-readable format in the journal.
-The first specifies the publication that corresponds to each value of the reference identifier (RefID).
-The second contains information on all filters used in the original catalogs.
-The columns are: Filter name, unique filter identifier used in the Polarization catalog, and central wavelength in microns.
+Table \ref{tab:references} specifies the publication that corresponds to each value of the reference identifier (\texttt{RefID}).
+Table \ref{tab:filters} second contains information on all filters used in the original catalogs.
+Table \ref{tab:filters} is provided in machine-readable format in the journal.
+The columns are: Filter name, unique filter identifier used in the {Extended} catalog, and central wavelength in microns.